Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Well, this won’t do at all,” a suave, though rather nerdy voice speaks out through the atmosphere.

-The four of them stand at the ready, except Cosplay Minion, who just strikes a cut pose as if viewed by a camera lens.
+The four of them stand at the ready, except Cosplay Minion, who reflexively strikes a cute pose as if viewed behind a camera lens.

 “Who goes there?
 Show yourself!”
 Navigator Minion demands.